rivermont/5245-contribution-heatmap/README.txt

-Generate an svg calendar heatmap - similar to GitHub and others' - from several sources of contribution data.
+Generates an svg calendar heatmap - similar to GitHub and others' - from several sources of contribution data.

 Usage:
 - Supports contributions from eBird (checklists), Observation.org and iNaturalist (observations), GitHub (commits), and OpenStreetMap (changesets).